NeuralEmpowerment/event-sourcing-platform/docs-site/docs/vsa/getting-started/quick-start.md

 :::tip Integration with Event Sourcing Platform

-The `@AutoDispatchAggregate()` decorator automatically dispatches events to the correct `apply` method based on the event type.
+The `@AggregateRoot()` decorator automatically dispatches events to the correct `apply` method based on the event type.
 This pattern ensures:

 - **Type Safety**: Events are strongly typed
 - **Consistency**: All state changes go through events